kgn3400/docker_status/readme.md

 ## Configuration

 Configuration is setup via UI in Home assistant.
 To add one, go to [Settings > Devices & Services](https://my.home-assistant.io/redirect/integrations) and click the add button.
 Next choose the [Docker status](https://my.home-assistant.io/redirect/config_flow_start?domain=docker_status) option.

+After the initial configuration, additional docker hosts can be added by starting the configuration flow again.

 ## Sensors